 Research also continues in such traditional Pitt Public Health study areas as infectious disease, workplace and environment problems, strokes and heart disease, and radiation safety.

 Pitt Public Health research grants have increased dramatically since the school's founding.
 From 1948 to 1952, they amounted to roughly $800,000.
 By 1958, they rose to nearly $2 million.
-In 1987, they grew to $13 million, and today they are $63 million.
-Pitt Public Health continuously ranks among the top five in the nation for funding from the National Institutes of Health.
+In 1987, they grew to $13 million, and since have risen to more than $55 million annually in recent years—amounting to more than $2.5 billion in research revenues since the school's founding.

 - Pitt Public Health conducted the earliest National Cancer Institute-funded epidemiological studies of steelworkers in the 1950s and their increased risk factor for lung cancer, which led to the first safety standards implemented by OSHA in the early 1970s.